sujoyrc/hindustani_raga_dataset_processing/README.md

 | Shree | 12 | 22 | 75 |
 | **ALL** | **109** | **199** | **664** |

+For every singer we also provide a tonic file containing the tonic for the singer.
+This is provided in 00\_data/02\_singer\_specific\_tonic

 ## Metadata for the recording

 |**Audio Metadata**|Sample Rate|48000 Hz|
 | - | - | - |